Table of contents

-You can use the calculation results in different advertising services: Google Ads, Facebook, Instagram, MyTarget, etc.
+You can use the calculation results in different advertising services: Google Ads, Facebook, Instagram, etc.

 You can use conversion prediction results to:

-- Increase incoming new traffic, buy more widely and cheaply, and adjust after user assessment.
+Increase incoming traffic, buy more widely and cheaper, and adjust the ads after user assessment.

 Book a demo to learn more about ML segmentation opportunities for your business.

-In OWOX BI, you can connect any standard attribution model to your reporting, configure a data-driven model based on conversion forecasting from OWOX, or a custom model for your rules and your sales funnel.
+In OWOX BI, you can connect any standard attribution model to your reporting.
+Also, our analysts can configure any algorithmic model based on conversion forecasting or a custom model for your rules and sales funnel.

-You can look at campaigns from different angles, compare the results of calculations on several attribution models and choose one that meets your goals.
+You can analyze your digital campaigns from different angles, compare the results of calculations on several attribution models, and choose the one that is designed to suit your business goals.

 To use machine learning to solve tactical and strategic problems, you need to ensure the completeness of your data.
 You can do this with OWOX BI.
 OWOX combines your data from your website, advertising services, and CRM so you can create a funnel that takes into account the peculiarities and efforts of your business and is aimed at attracting customers and growing sales.